flyx/NimYAML/README.md

    - Add type hints for more scalar types
  * Parser:
    - Properly handle leading spaces in block scalars
-   - Raise exceptions instead of yielding yamlError tokens, which are a pain to handle for the caller.
-   - Add an optional warning callback instead of yielding yamlWarning tokens, which are a pain to handle for the caller.
+   - Add an optional warning callback instead of yielding `yamlWarning` tokens, which are a pain to handle for the caller.
-   - Oh and did I mention `yamlError` and `yamlWarning` are evil and need to die.
  * Serialization:
    - Support for more standard library types
    - Support for ref and ptr types